Africa Re: An eventful start

 The deteriorating socio-economic and political context of the 1980s and 1990s affected business activity on the continent.
 The structural and monetary adjustment plans imposed by the International Monetary Fund (IMF) threatened companies and weakened the insurance and reinsurance sector.

-In response to this situation, the Board of Directors decided in 1990 to increase the capital to 30 million USD and to open it to African and foreign companies.
+In response to this situation, the Board of Directors decided in 1990 to increase the capital to US$30 million and to open it to African and foreign companies.
 Between 1982 and 1993, five other African states, convinced by the project, joined the ranks of State shareholders, whose number went from 36 to 41.

 The development on an African scale

 The advent of democracy in South Africa and the country's integration into the OAU in 1994 marked a fresh beginning for Africa Re.
 The establishment of a contact office in Johannesburg in 1995 gave the company access to the most important African insurance market, which remains its main source of business to this day.

 In order to provide the financial resources necessary for the company's expansion, a second capital increase was decided in 1997.
-The capital increased from 30 to 50 million USD.
+The capital increased from 30 to US$50 million.
 A contact office (transformed into a regional office in 2003) was then opened in 1997 in Mauritius.

 The “Africa Re House”, the company's new headquarters, was built in 2000 in the commercial district known as Victoria Island in Lagos.
 New premises were also built in Abidjan in 2001, in Nairobi in 2003 and in Casablanca in 2005.